atamborrino/chordy/README.md

 chordy
 ======

-a distributed hash table in Erlang following the Chord scheme
+a distributed hash table in Erlang following the Chord scheme (academic lab project)